 Finance and Transport Support

-There will be a bursary desk available at your enrolment interview.
-You can read more about the bursary fund here, or you can download and complete an application form here.
-You should bring a completed application form to enrolment.
+There will be both a bursary and transport desk available on enrolment day.
+You can read more about the bursary fund here, where you can also download more information regarding eligibility criteria and an application form.
+You should bring a completed application form, along with the relevant evidence, to enrolment.
 We also offer extensive transport support with great deals for students across the whole of the Fylde Coast – click here for more information.
 We will ask you on the enrolment form to say if you intend to take up any of these transport options and your travel pass can then be sorted before you start with us.

 There are plenty of exciting wider opportunities at Blackpool Sixth beyond your studies such as the 6Xtra enrichment and recreation programme; the 6Advance academies and the Excellence Programme for academic high-fliers and extensive work experience programmes.
 You’ll be given the option to add these to your study programmes when you start with us.